-Little Lambs' New Zealand Easter Egg Hunt (Hachette New Zealand) 2021
+Little Lambs' Great New Zealand Easter Egg Hunt, Hachette New Zealand, 2021

-Yes.
 With a background in visual arts it was a natural jump to writing AND illustrating for children.
-I like to work with a combination of traditional media such as linocuts and watercolour and digital media.
+I like to work with a combination of traditional media and digital media and love exploring mixed media.

 Pamela Rushby, Margaret Wild, Jackie French, Mem Fox, Libby Gleeson, Maurice Sendak, Roald Dahl, Judith Viorst, Julia Donaldson and many more.